Constitution needs to be safeguarded to ensure peace and brotherhood: Sharad Pawar | Politics

 Constitution needs to be safeguarded to ensure peace and brotherhood: Sharad Pawar

-Opposition stalwart Sharad Pawar on Saturday said the countrys Constitution needs to be safeguarded in order to ensure peace and brotherhood.Speaking at an Iftar gathering, the Nationalist Congress Party SP chief said some people from the ruling Bharatiya Janata Party have routinely spoken about making changes in the Constitution.Such comments are worrisome.
+Former Union minister Sharad Pawar has said the countrys Constitution needs to be safeguarded in order to ensure peace and brotherhood.Speaking at an Iftar gathering here on Saturday, the Nationalist Congress Party Sharadchandra Pawar chief said some people from the ruling Bharatiya Janata Party BJP have routinely spoken about making changes in the Constitution.Such comments are worrisome.

 - Country: